jlfaucher/executor/sandbox/jlf/delivery/readme.txt

 You switch from an interpreter to an other one by entering its name alone.

 Example (Windows) :
-ooRexx[CMD] 'dir bin | find ".dll"'                 you need to surround by quotes ooRexx[CMD] cmd dir bin | find ".dll"               unless you temporarily select cmd ooRexx[CMD] say 1+2                                 3 ooRexx[CMD] cmd                                     switch to the cmd interpreter CMD> dir bin | find ".dll"                          raw command, no need of surrounding quotes CMD> cd c:\program files
+ooRexx[CMD] 'dir bin | find ".dll"'                    you need to surround by quotes ooRexx[CMD] cmd dir bin | find ".dll"                  unless you temporarily select cmd ooRexx[CMD] say 1+2                                    3 ooRexx[CMD] cmd                                        switch to the cmd interpreter CMD> dir bin | find ".dll"                             raw command, no need of surrounding quotes CMD> say 1+2                                           error, the ooRexx interpreter is not active here CMD> oorexx say 1+2                                    you can temporarily select the ooRexx interpreter CMD> hostemu                                           switch to the hostemu interpreter HostEmu> execio * diskr "install.txt" (finis stem in.  store the contents of the file "install.txt" in the stem in.
-CMD> say 1+2                                        error, the ooRexx interpreter is not active here CMD> oorexx say 1+2                                 you can temporarily select the ooRexx interpreter CMD> oorexx                                         switch to the ooRexx interpreter ooRexx[CMD] address myHandler                       selection of the "myHandler" subcommand handler (hypothetic, just an example) ooRexx[MYHANDLER] 'myCommand myArg'                 an hypothetic command, must be surrounded by quotes because we are in ooRexx mode. ooRexx[MYHANDLER] myhandler                         switch to the MYHANDLER interpreter MYHANDLER> myCommand myArg                          an hypothetic command, no need of quotes MYHANDLER> exit                                     the exit command is supported whatever the interpreter
+HostEmu> oorexx in.=                                   temporarily switch to ooRexx to display the stem HostEmu> exit                                          the exit command is supported whatever the interpreter

 Command 'reload'.